Goshkalinin/Goshkalinin/README.md

 Created Blender 3D scripts for batch transforming, rendering, and exporting 3D models.
 I have been working on scripts for generating math-based shapes also.

-Now, I'm writing things like Telegram bots, automating simple tasks, and more.
+Now, I'm writing things like telegram bots, automating simple tasks, and more.

 My latest task is to create a script that generates a CSV file for Google Ads with GPT-generated descriptions for hundreds of thousands hardware products.
 I believe, I've saved my customer about a month's worth of time.

+Upon arriving in Yerevan, I created a telegram bot that generates and posts the Armenian alphabet.
+This helped me and a thousand other expats get accustomed to the Armenian script.
+The project is currently on hold.

+Now I'm working on a bot for [EcoParsek](https://yrvn.am/ru/).
+It will collect feedback for Armenia's eco-map, including new recycling points and the like.

 **Reach me:**
 tg: @GoshkaDesign